Mason Gillis: Junior season

 Gillis played in 32 games, starting in 15.
 On February 1, 2023, Gillis made 9 3-pointers in a game against Penn State.
 This was the second most in a single game in Purdue history, behind Carsen Edwards and the most ever in Mackey Arena.

 Senior season

 Gillis appeared in a school record 39 games, all off the bench.
 Following the season, he was recognized as the Big Ten Sixth Man of the Year.
 He also shot 46.8% from 3, which was fifth best for a single season in Purdue history.
 Gillis's contributions helped Purdue to advance to the 2024 NCAA Tournament final.

 COVID eligibility

 Despite playing four full seasons at Purdue, Gillis maintained a season of eligibility due to the blanket COVID waiver for the 2020–21 season.
 On April 26, Gillis committed to Duke to play his final college season.

 Professional career

-Limburg United (2025–present)
+Limburg United (2025–2026)

 On June 24, 2025, Gillis signed with Limburg United of the BNXT League.